 Things to Do in Bremen in 2 Days

 Find out more about one of the cutest cities in Germany: Bremen.
 As a local, I love my hometown and I think Bremen should be on every bucket for Germany.
-It has a lovely old town (probably one of the best old towns in Germany), a beautiful city center, tons of parks and greenery, and some cool hipster areas.
+It has a lovely old town (probably one of the best old towns in Germany), a beautiful city center, tons of parks and greenery, interesting museums, and some cool hipster areas.

 These are just some reasons why Bremen is not only great for a day trip from Hamburg – it deserves at least a visit of 48 hours.